david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/important_note.rst

 Important Note
 ^^^^^^^^^^^^^^

-All content in this tutorial has been taken from the references named below.
+All content in this tutorial has been taken from the references named in the "References" section.
 What I have done is looked for some of the best, most relevant information and organized it in a way that better helps understands the subject.